RouninMedia/shotai/README.md

 # shotai
-Webfonts for use on all projects
+Webfont Data URLs for use on all projects